Marketing on Social Media Platforms & Measuring Success

 Step 2:

-Use tools to monitor your campaign’s progress
+Use tools to monitor your campaign’s progress.

-Use a social media dashboard to track your campaign’s progress.
-The dashboard should show you the number of followers and likes, as well as the total reach (how many people saw your posts).
-This can help you determine whether you should make adjustments.
-Use a social media analytics tool to measure how effective your posts are at providing value to customers.
+Use a social media analytics tool to measure how effectively your posts provide value to customers.
 If they’re not retaining information from your posts, it may be time for a change in strategy.
 Use a social media scheduling tool to schedule content updates in advance.
 Updates won’t be lost in the shuffle of all the other content emerging at once on social networks like Facebook and Twitter.
-This way, people will still see your updates even if they don’t look at their feeds every day or on an hourly basis.
+This way, people will still see your updates even if they don’t look at their feeds daily or hourly.

 Make sure you define measurable goals and select the correct metrics to track